kshannon/kshannon.github.io/_posts/2017-09-22-but-first-Data-launch.md

 ---
 layout: post
-title: "New blog, but first, Data. "
+title: New blog, but first, Data.
 date: 2017-09-22
 ---